Víctor Turcios

 Víctor Samuel Turcios Pacheco (born April 13, 1988 in La Unión) is a retired Salvadoran footballer who last played for Alianza F.C.

 Club career

 Nicknamed El Tiburón (the Shark), Turcios started his career at Atlético Balboa in 2005 and moved to Luís Ángel Firpo before the 2009 Clausura.
 In December, 2011 Turcios signed a two-year contract with Águila.

 Finland

 On February 16, 2012, it was confirmed Turcios would sign with Ykkönen side RoPS from Finland.
 He made his league debut in a 2-0 victory over Viikingit.
 On August 25, he suffered a strained ligament in his right knee that would keep him out for approximately 6 months.
 He was a key member in helping his team gain promotion to the Veikkausliiga to play in the 2013 season.
 He and the club mutually terminated his contract in January 2014.

 Match-fixing ban

-On September 20, 2013, Turcios was banned for 6 months due to his involvement with match fixing.
+On September 20, 2013, Turcios was banned for 6 months due to his involvement with match fixing while playing for the El Salvador national football team.